Interest-Only Lifetime Mortgages Explained

 How to get an interest-only lifetime mortgage

-1. Speak to a lifetime mortgage expert.
-Releasing equity with a lifetime mortgage can be extremely useful, but it’s best to get some expert advice before you make any life-long commitments – especially in later life.
-An experienced equity release mortgage broker will take a look at your property and finances, and then help you to arrange the right interest-only lending arrangement.
+- Speak to a lifetime mortgage expert.
+Releasing equity with a lifetime mortgage can be extremely useful, but it’s best to get expert advice before making any life-long commitments – especially in later life.
+An experienced equity release mortgage broker will look at your property and finances and help you arrange the right interest-only lending arrangement.

-2. Start your application.
-Once your broker has given you a detailed breakdown of the interest-only lifetime mortgages available to you (or any other relevant lending options like a retirement interest-only (RIO) mortgage), they will then assist with putting together your application and introducing you to the most suitable lender.
+- Start your application.
+Once your broker has given you a detailed breakdown of the interest-only lifetime mortgages available to you (or any other relevant lending options like a retirement interest-only (RIO) mortgage), they will assist with putting together your application and introducing you to the most suitable lender.

-Having an expert broker in your corner means that they can help you liaise with all parties while setting up your interest-only lifetime mortgage.
-If you’re happy with the offer, the lender will release funds to your solicitor who will then pass them on to you.
+Having an expert broker in your corner means they can help you liaise with all parties while setting up your interest-only lifetime mortgage.
+If you’re happy with the offer, the lender will release funds to your solicitor, who will pass them on to you.

 Example interest rates

-With an interest-only lifetime mortgage, the interest rate will usually be fixed and based on the total amount borrowed (although there are some lenders who do offer tracker options).
-Locking in rates is great for stability, but makes it vital you secure the best deal possible.
-Otherwise, it’s going to mean higher payments for the lifetime of your loan.
+With an interest-only lifetime mortgage, the interest rate will usually be fixed based on the total amount borrowed (although some lenders offer tracker options).
+Locking in rates is great for stability, but you must secure the best deal possible.
+Otherwise, it will mean higher payments for the lifetime of your loan.

-The fixed-rate nature of this product means that typically, a higher interest rate is used by some lenders.
-At the time of writing (January 2023) there are rates ranging from 6% to 8%.
-However, your loan-to-value (LTV) ratio, age, and a variety of other eligibility factors can impact your rates with an interest-only lifetime mortgage product.
+The fixed-rate nature of this product means that some lenders typically use a higher interest rate.
+At the time of writing (January 2023), rates range from 6% to 8%.
+However, your loan-to-value (LTV) ratio, age, and other eligibility factors can impact your rates with an interest-only lifetime mortgage product.

 Lifetime mortgage providers